bayertom/IHFL/readme.md

 1.3.3 Setting the maximum ball radius

-User-defined maximum value of the ball radius lambda can be set using the parameter "ball".
-This value represents the maximum radius of the cluster.
+User-defined maximum value of the ball radius lambda can be set using the parameter "lambda"

 	+lambda=value

-The typical value for point clouds acquired by ALS is 0.2 - 0.7 m.
+In general, it represents the maximum cluster radius.
+The typical value for dense point clouds acquired by ALS is 0.2 - 0.7 m.

 ![Various values of mju](./data/clusters_lambda.jpg)